 The pressure from this expanding dump of e-waste drives countries to build their own infrastructure and will force the government, both state and federal, to impose greater regulations on companies.

-What are the Documents required for e-Waste EPR?
+What are the Documents Required for E-waste EPR Authorization (Extended producer responsibility)?

 - Details of Collection Center(s)

-- Identifying the applicability and eligibility of establishment
+- Identifying the applicability and eligibility of the establishment.

 To sum up, it can be said that it is not just a question of environmental policy, but it is also the most effective way of obtaining higher environmental standards in product design by transferring responsibility to manufacturers as polluters.
 A producer's commitment to assist a reverse collection method and recycling of end-of-life, post-consumer waste is known as Extended Producer Responsibility (EPR).
 The goal is to bring it back into the system in order to recover resources from the waste.